timrogers/litra-rs/README.md

 - `litra temperature-up`: Increases the temperature of your Logitech Litra device, using a `--value` measured in kelvin (K).
 The value must be a multiple of 100.
 - `litra temperature-down`: Decreases the temperature of your Logitech Litra device, using a `--value` measured in kelvin (K).
 The value must be a multiple of 100.

-All of the these commands support a `--serial-number`/`-s` argument to specify the serial number of the device you want to target.
-If you only have one Litra device, you can omit this argument.
-If you have multiple devices, we recommend specifying it.
-If it isn't specified, the "first" device will be picked, but this isn't guaranteed to be stable between command runs.
+By default, these commands target all connected Litra devices, but this can be filtered down using one of the following device targeting options:

+- `--serial-number`/`-s`: Specify the device to target by its serial number
+- `--device-path`/`-p`: Specify the device path to target (useful when devices don't have serial numbers)
+- `--device-type`/`-t`: Specify the type of device to target (`glow`, `beam`, or `beam_lx`)

 The following commands are also included: